 Parents or other stakeholders who engage in inappropriate online behaviour towards students, staff or other parents may be referred to the Office of the e-Safety Commissioner and/or the Queensland Police Service.
 In addition should Indooroopilly State High School staff become involved in such conduct, they will be referred for investigation to the Integrity and Employee Relations team in the Department of Education.
-Any questions or concerns about the school process for managing or responding to cyberbullying should be directed to Head of Department Senior Secondary - Head of Department - Junior Secondary, or a Deputy Principal.
+Any questions or concerns about the school process for managing or responding to cyberbullying should be the Year Level Head of Department - Engagement.